oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 draft: false
 weight: 1
-description: "There are fields on the Domain that specify which WebLogic Server instances should be running, started or restarted.
+description: "There are fields on the Domain that specify which WebLogic Server instances should be running, started, or restarted.
 To start, stop, or restart servers, modify these fields on the Domain."
 ---

 #### Contents